-What PADI Scuba Diving Courses Are Available For Children in Phuket?
+What PADI Scuba Diving Courses For Children Are Available in Phuket?

 Every parent scuba diver wants to share their wonderful diving experiences with their children, there’s many options in Phuket from just a swimming pool experience to full PADI courses that apart from a few extra safety rules exactly are the same as the adult course.
 Kids have very little fear of water and will see the programmes as a lot of fun, it will fill them with confidence for when they’re old enough to complete the PADI Open Water course.